HariharanJayavel/Ex.No-1-CD-Lab/README.md

-Ex.
-No : 1

-IMPLEMENTATION OF SYMBOL TABLE
+# Ex-1-IMPLEMENTATION OF SYMBOL TABLE

-Register Number :212223240047

-Date :24.09.2024
+# Date :24.09.2024

-AIM:
+# AIM:

-To write a C program to implement a symbol table.
+## To write a C program to implement a symbol table.

-ALGORITHM:
+# ALGORITHM:

 1.Start the program.